JamesBremner/so79276745/README.md

 # Result

-Here is how to looks with 50 boxes of random sizes
+Here is how it looks with 50 boxes of random sizes

 ![image](https://github.com/user-attachments/assets/926e7808-bbc3-4b26-85f3-1f22ad02ff40)